zesty-io/vscode-ext/README.md

 ## Requirements

-- Zesty account is require. create your account at https://www.zesty.io/join/
+- A zesty.io account.
-- a zesty.io instance to sync with.
+- A zesty.io instance to sync with.
 - Developer Token for authenticated connection with zesty.io instance.

 ## Extension Settings